 1. MY UNCLE JACINTO

-My father wrote the book Mi Tio Jacinto/My Uncle Jacinto and then also the script for the movie together with Ladislao Vajda.
-As the movie became a blockbuster and still is popular - often shown as part of "Spains 5 or 10 best movies ever" - there ought to be some considerable outstanding royalties from the broadcasting of the movie, especially in the Hispanic world.
-Spanish "SGAE" seems willing to pay me only for the last showings (I am not 100% certain)and the Italians (it was a Spanish/Italian coproduction) have as far as I know not paid me anything.
-South America and the rest of the world I know nothing about, and apart from SGAE´s royalty payments of 2 x €2500 I have received nothing since my father's demise in 1985.
-I am now a resident of Spain, the movie is still popular, and I see that it is aired not only by Spanish and Mexican television but also broadcasted in various South/Central American countries, Italy, France and other European countries.
-So, there should be plenty of royalties to be collected/recovered.
-SACD (the French) say that though Senior was a member, no My Uncle Jacinto is registered with them (though Der Drennende Radfahrer is).
+My father wrote the book Mi Tio Jacinto/My Uncle Jacinto and subsequently the script for the film in collaboration with Ladislao Vajda.
+As the film became a blockbuster and remains popular—often featured in lists of "Spain's 5 or 10 best movies ever"—there should be some substantial outstanding royalties from the film's broadcasts, particularly in the Hispanic world.
+The Spanish "SGAE" seems willing to pay me solely for the most recent showings (I am not 100% certain), and the Italians (it was a Spanish/Italian co-production) have, to my knowledge, not paid me anything.
+I am unaware of the situation in South America and the rest of the world; apart from SGAE’s royalty payments of 2 x €2500, I have received nothing since my father's passing in 1985.
+I am now a resident of Spain, the film remains popular, and I observe that it is broadcast not only on Spanish and Mexican television but also in various South and Central American countries, as well as in Italy, France, and other European nations.
+Therefore, there should be ample royalties to be collected or recovered.
+SACD (the French body) states that although Senior was a member, My Uncle Jacinto is not registered with them (however, Der DrennendeRadfahrer is).

 2. PACO NEVER FAILS